liam2/liam2/doc/usersguide/source/processes.rst

 This score depends on his age, his difference in age with the woman and the work status of the potential partners.

+.. rubric:: Footnotes

+.. [#footnote1] sum((variable - mean(variable)) ** 2 / var(variable))).

 .. index:: rank_matching
+.. _rank_matching:

 rank_matching
 ~~~~~~~~~~~~~

+.. versionadded:: 0.9

-The ranking matching matches works in three step :
+rank_matching works in three steps :

-Set 1 is ranked by decreasing orderby1
+#.
+Set 1 is sorted by decreasing orderby1
-Set 2 is ranked by decreasing orderby2
+#.
+Set 2 is sorted by decreasing orderby2
-Then individuals in the nth position in each list are matched together.
+#.
+Individuals in the nth rank (position) in each list are matched together.

+The function returns the id of the matched individual for each individual which
+was actually matched, -1 for others.
+If the two sets are of different sizes,
+the surplus of the largest set is ignored.

 *generic setup* ::